COLLECTIONS, DECORTEX FIRENZE, MISIA PARIS, SANTAI FURNITURE, SANTORUS, TIMOROUS BEASTIES, WALL COVERINGS

 Takesada Shoten

 This is the story of Takesada Shoten and the inexplicable charm of bamboo.
 Japanese have long revered bamboo, enchanted by its beauty and delicacy, captivated by its flexibility, strength and versatility as a building material.
-Takesada Shoten was founded in Kyoto and originally established in 1877, bamboo artisans who have a rich and enduring heritage.
+Takesada Shoten was founded in Kyoto in 1877; bamboo artisans with a rich and enduring heritage.
 Over generations, they have cultivated their own traditions — honouring timeworn techniques while quietly refining and innovating.
-Master craftspeople they create bamboo wallpanels and installations with precision & grace.
+Master craftspeople, they create bamboo wallpanels and installations with precision & grace.

 Bamboo-groves-preserved